Patternslib/Patterns/docs/api/store.rst

    :returns: object with all stored data

    This method returns an object containing a copy of all stored data.
-Please this is only a copy: modifications made to the returned object will not be stored.
+Please note that this is only a copy: modifications made to the returned object will *not* be stored.

 Example